maxime-tournier/maxime-tournier.github.com/notes/cg.md

   and orthogonality depends on the metric.
 Different metrics produce different trajectories across level-sets, hopefully to converge faster towards the solution.
-Since the second case was already described before, we now consider the first and obtain the following
+Since the second case was already described above, let us now consider the first and obtain the following algorithm:
-  algorithm:

   - Initialization: